Chapter Eight: Thornton v. Hadfield

 A letter Thomas Law wrote to the president in February 1797 gives yet another perspective.
 Hadfield told him "that he could get the Capitol covered in this Season."
 Law urged him to so inform the commissioners.
 The architect demurred: “I shall be more likely to effect it by my own means without their knowing of my intention.”(15) The president didn't react.
 However, that Thornton did not make drawings did not upset anyone.
 No one expected them, least of all the president.
 The August auction of Thornton's Georgetown house raised expectations that he would move to the city.
 But the auction failed to find a buyer and Thornton didn't move.

 The speculators knew that they had to do something to save their investment.
 Building houses would raise lot values throughout the city, especially if done with eclat.
 Beating Carroll's deadline would catch everyone's attention.
 Vowing that “Mr. Carroll shall not have the forfeiture,” Morris and Nicholson promised money.
 If the houses were only two stories and most shared party walls, Lovering thought they could be built by September.
 Morris told him that they "must be easy and cheap to execute and at the same time agreeable to purchasers and tenants."
 Lovering designed houses at the end of the block with storefront windows.
-While the designs for the houses have not been found, letters between Morris, Nicholson, Cranch, Lovering and William Prentiss, an English storekeeper who Nicholson hired as his builder, all mention Lovering's designs.
+While his designs for the houses have not been found, letters between Morris, Nicholson, Cranch, Lovering and William Prentiss, an English storekeeper who Nicholson hired as his builder, all mention Lovering's designs.
 Lovering described his drawings as "most suitable and economize as much as possible."
 Building began in late June 1796 on the square northwest of the intersection of South Capitol and N Streets SW.
-Despite Lovering being prostrated with a fever, Lovering's and Prentiss's crews beat the deadline.
+Despite Lovering being prostrated with a fever, his and Prentiss's crews beat the deadline.
 Both Morris and Nicholson came to the city and hosted a barbecue for 200 to celebrate the accomplishment.
 Initially, even Carroll was satisfied.

-There is no evidence that Thornton was one of the celebrants.
+There is no evidence that Thornton was one of the celebrants at the barbecue.
 Even though encouraging private building was a commissioner's job, Thornton could be uncharacteristically cranky when going about it.
 While he was in Philadelphia, Commissioner White cultivated a developer named Joseph Cooke who built a row of houses in that city and wanted to do the same near the Capitol.
 Thornton wrote that he agreed with White that "we must accommodate every person as well as we can."
-Thornton bristled at what Cooke built in Philadelphia: "...it is indeed the finest cook's shop I ever saw, but destitute of taste, and loaded with trifles, finery and whimwhams."
+But Thornton bristled at what Cooke built in Philadelphia: "...it is indeed the finest cook's shop I ever saw, but destitute of taste, and loaded with trifles, finery and whimwhams."
 In the same draft, Thornton bemoaned congressional critiques of the plan for the Capitol: "It would be destruction to alter a stone!"
 The board, formed by Thornton and Scott, offered Cooke lots at 12 cents a foot "if he really means to improve and soon."
 Cooke never built in the city.(21)

-At the same time that he parried Nicholson, Thornton arranged to rent a house of F Street Northwest just east of the 14th Street.
-Blodget was his landlord.
-That Thornton evinced no interest as an architect in residential housing in 1796 doesn't prove that he didn't design the Octagon house for which ground was broken in May 1799.
+However, that Thornton evinced no interest as an architect in residential housing in 1796 doesn't prove that he didn't design the Octagon house for which ground was broken in May 1799.
 But it does suggest that his mind was elsewhere.
+He couldn't even focus on the importance of individual building lots.
+His colleague Gustavus Scott did and made money off of what was essentially one of Thornton's Big Picture ideas.
+Scott's real estate coup also begins the story of the Octagon.

-For example, in a meeting with the board in mid-November 1796, the president seemed to support Thornton's idea of putting embassies south of the President's house.
+In a meeting with the board in mid-November 1796, the president seemed to support Thornton's idea of putting embassies south of the President's house.
 Among the six squares that Thornton thought should have embassies was Square 170.
 The board decided they best divide Square 170, which is to say, they would divvy the lots in the square 50-50 with its original owners.
 That was requisite before any development could begin.
 On November 19, 1796, Commissioners Scott and White met with David Burnes and Samuel Davidson and agreed that Lot 8, the largest lot in the square, should belong to the public.
 Thornton was not there.
 Two days later, Scott bought Lot 8, from the board.
 In April 1797, he would sell the lot to John Tayloe III at a handsome profit.(23)

 Division sheet for Square 170

+Meanwhile, Thornton curated the Big Picture.
 Thornton had the opportunity to imbue the L'Enfant Plan with more grandeur because the March 1791 agreement between the president and the original landowners did not transfer title to any land in the city to the government for its own use.
 Since 1791, that land had been held in trust until the president signified that the city plan was finalized.
 All the land to be taken for public use had to be described and measured.
 Before leaving office, the president wanted to sign off on a comprehensive and legally impeccable document that once signed by the trustees would effect the transfer of all the property to the government once the landowners were paid.

 Thornton began making a minute examination of the L'Enfant Plan with ruler in hand.
 He noted all the large intersections created by angling avenues crossing the grid of streets.
 Many of those intersections created space that dwarfed the need to accommodate traffic.
 He described each one and calculated the area and how much buying each plot would cost the government.
 For example: "No. 10 At the junction of Kentucky with the intersection of North Carolina and Massachusetts Avenue admitting a street of 100 feet in front of the surrounding squares will leave an area or parallelogram of 686 1/2 feet by 191 1/2 feet containing 131,465 square feet."
 A map accompanied the list.
 He added that "these areas will serve for fountains, obelisks, statues, temples, etc. etc. - or will be amply sufficient for handsome churches, public academies, etc. - and most of them ornamented with grass-plots, gravel walks, trees, etc.."
-The president liked the idea in so far as taking that land for public use meant the grumbling original landowners would get $66 an acre for the land taken.(25)
+The president liked the idea in so far as taking that land for public use meant the grumbling original landowners would get $66 an acre for the land taken.(25) By the way, the lot Tayloe would buy faced an intersection enlarged by New York Avenue crossing 18th Street at an angle.
+However, Thornton didn't pinpoint that intersection as big enough for public embellishments.

 Footnotes to Chapter Nine: